-When it comes to the holidays at Walt Disney World, there are three questions we receive more than any others: “When do Christmas decorations go up in the parks & resorts?”
+When it comes to the holidays at Walt Disney World, there are three questions we receive more than any others.
+One of those is “when will Christmas decorations go up in the parks & resorts?”
 That’s what we’ll answer in this post.
+(Updated October 26, 2023.)

 One of the common misconceptions about Walt Disney World and the holiday season is that all of the decorations appear overnight, all at once.
 There are a variety of reasons why this is a persistent urban legend.
 For one thing, it used to be true.
 Back when Walt Disney World was just two theme parks and a few resorts, the Holiday Services team did almost everything overnight.

 Second, because Walt Disney World still releases time-lapse videos showing the transformation of Main Street USA from Halloween to Christmas.
-In large part, that does occur overnight–but even that now takes two nights, not just one.
+In large part, that does occur overnight–but even that now usually takes two nights, not just one.

 Usually, Holiday Services can do an entire resort in a single night, with teams deployed to multiple resorts simultaneously.
 This means that, for instance, Wilderness Lodge (usually done in mid-November) will be completely transformed into the Christmas spirit overnight–in the same evening that Coronado Springs, for example, receives its holiday decor.